estonfer/sriov-cni/docs/configuration-reference.md

 * `link_state` (string, optional): enforce link state for the VF.
 Allowed values: auto, enable, disable.
 Note that driver support may differ for this feature.
 For example, `i40e` is known to work but `igb` doesn't.
 * `min_tx_rate` (int, optional): change the allowed minimum transmit bandwidth, in Mbps, for the VF.
 Setting this to 0 disables rate limiting.
 The min_tx_rate value should be <= max_tx_rate.
 Support of this feature depends on NICs and drivers.
 * `max_tx_rate` (int, optional): change the allowed maximum transmit bandwidth, in Mbps, for the VF.
+# `UseSharedPF` (bool, optional): Whether or not automatically provision, dual port VFs if present.
 Setting this to 0 disables rate limiting.